CardboardTurtle/Cardboard-awesomewm/README.md

 # Cardboard-awesomewm
-my window manager
-how to install
-1. install awesomewm
-2. make directory ~/.config/awesome
-3. put rc.lua in there

-done.

-for help press super+s.
+awesome config

-it does contain some of my wallpapers, you don't need to download that folder if you don't want to, its just eight megs of images.
+it does contain some of my wallpapers, you don't need to download that folder if you don't want to, its just eight megs of various images.

-NOTE: at the bottom it disables some input things like trackpad and mouse acceleration for whatever is id 12 (the mouse in my case) just delete the xinput lines to disable.

-DEPENDENCIES:

-steam

-element

-compton

-nitrogen

-firefox

-xinput

-pasystray

-lain (https://github.com/lcpz/lain/wiki)

-if you don't want to install any of these dependencies, go to the botton of the config where --autostart is and delete the lines starting the program you don't want/have.
+I can't remember if I used lain or not so if things are broken probably a good idea to install it lain (https://github.com/lcpz/lain/wiki)

+uses vim like keybindings
+super + f4 runs the xkill command, which turns mouse pointer into X that kills whatever program you click on super + w launches brave, change line at bottom of config to whatever web browser you use super + e launches pcmanfm, my file manager of choice. change to whatever file manager you use, also located at bottom of config.